 Join our small ship expedition “Ancient Kingdoms of the East Indies Islands” on a 10-night voyage aboard Coral Adventurer from Benoa (Bali) to Singapore.
-On this unique journey of discovery, you will experience ancient seafaring and island cultures, intriguing architecture, UNESCO World-heritage historic sites and maritime traditions steeped in centuries-old beliefs.
+On this unique journey of discovery, engage with ancient seafaring and island cultures, intriguing architecture, UNESCO World-heritage historic sites and maritime traditions steeped in centuries-old beliefs.

-Along the way relax on white-sand beaches and snorkel over vibrant coral gardens of this rarely explored archipelagos.
+Along the way relax on white-sand beaches and snorkel over the vibrant coral gardens of this rarely explored archipelago.